Post-thermalization via information spreading in open quantum systems: Correlation matrix method

 \section{Correlation matrix method}

 To evaluate the information-theoretic contributions to the entropy production such as $I_{SE}$ or $D(\rho_E||\rho_E^\text{eq})$ an exact characterization of the evolution of both the system and the environment is required.
 The computational complexity of such a problem increases exponentially with the size of the bath, and therefore the numerical studies are tractable only for relatively small environments with just a few or a dozen modes.
-However, much larger baths may be studied for systems described by quadratic fermionic or bosonic Hamiltonians
+Fortunately, for noninteracting fermionic systems much larger baths can be studied using the correlation matrix approach introduced by Peschel~\cite{peschel2003}.
+Let us here briefly review this formalism, focusing on a way to calculate the thermodynamic and information-theoretic quantities.